thombashi/pytest-discord/README.rst

     $ export PYTEST_DISCORD_WEBHOOK=<https://discordapp.com/api/webhooks/...>
     $ pytest

-Or, you can specify webhook URL of a discord channel via ini-options.
+Or, you can specify webhook URL of a discord channel via ini-options (described later).

 Increse the verbosity level